• General Psychology •

 Course Structure: This course will meet for 1.5 hours twice a week or for 3 hours once a week for 16 weeks in a standard semester.

-Required Textbooks & Materials: Psychology - Ciccarelli 4/e
+Required Textbooks & Materials: Psychology - Ciccarelli 4/e or newer

 Recommended Optional Materials & Library Resources: Internet search for current concepts

 Purpose & Goal of the course as related to the College Mission: To offer a transferable comprehensive course in the social sciences which helps the student to form the basis of an understanding of individual human behavior.